sardarms/wordpress-export-to-markdown/README.md

 # wordpress-export-to-markdown

+# Specially for Hugo

+## Added the option for 'aliases' function.
+This will get the url of the page/post and put it as aliases in every post/page.
+Useful if you want to avoid 404 from google search.

 Converts a WordPress export XML file into Markdown files.
 This makes it easy to migrate from WordPress to a static site generator ([Eleventy](https://www.11ty.dev/), [Gatsby](https://www.gatsbyjs.com/), [Hugo](https://gohugo.io/), etc.).

 ![wordpress-export-to-markdown running in a terminal](https://github.com/user-attachments/assets/7ac1aa07-b6ee-46f4-ab49-291c1c45f350)